circuitnederland/registrationform/cyclos_configuration/scripts/registration/README.md

 - Title: Accountgegevens
 - Information text: (use html with explanatory text as decided on by stakeholders)
 - Show only for specific groups: (select all Bedrijven groups)
-- Show profile fields: Shows specific profile fields
-- Profile fields to show: Login name
-- Show wizard fields: Bedrijfsnaam
-- Show password: Yes
-- Show security question: Yes
+- Add fields: Login name, Bedrijfsnaam, Password, Security question

 7. Type: Form fields
 - Name: Accountinfo Consumers